arangodb/docs/3.11/appendix-references-cursor-object.md

 the server will set the *hasMore* attribute in the result.
 It will also return the id of the server-side cursor in the *id* attribute in the result.
 This id can be used with the cursor API to fetch any outstanding results from the server and dispose the server-side cursor afterwards.
+Also, the attribute *nextBatchId* is added to the result, so, if on advacing the cursor, for some connection issue, the result from the next batch is not returned, the cursor API can be used to fetch the result from the last batch without advancing the cursor.

 Has Next
 --------